nrfconnect/sdk-nrf/doc/nrf/ug_thingy91_gsg.rst

       .. update_modem_end

-      8. In the Programmer application, scroll down in the menu on the left to the **DEVICE** section and click :guilabel:`Write`.
+      8. In the Programmer app, scroll down in the menu on the left to the **DEVICE** section and click :guilabel:`Write`.

          .. figure:: /images/programmer_usb_update_modem.png
             :alt: Programmer - Update modem